The India Fix: What does Pathaan’s massive success mean for the BJP?

 However, it is also clear that the BJP lacks hegemony in this space.
 Strong pockets of media still lie outside the BJP’s control in the states in languages other than Hindi and English (which makes federal politics a challenge for Modi).

 Pathaan shows that even in the Hindi sphere, the BJP lacks hegemony.
-A Shah Rukh Khan can not only make a film which sells an older version of Gandhian secularism, in which India is not exclusively Hindu but a land for all its religions, but even make it a blockbuster.
+Shah Rukh Khan is able not only to make a film that sells an older version of Gandhian secularism, in which India is not exclusively Hindu but a land for all its religions, but even make it a blockbuster.

 On January 19, days before Pathaan’s release, Prime Minister Modi himself spoke against his own party’s campaign against films.
 A template strategy for the BJP under Modi has been for the prime minister to maintain silence even as the party’s middle rung leaders and cadre act on some of the BJP’s more extreme agenda items.
 That Modi now felt the need to speak up against the ideological attack on Bollywood maybe illustrates that he thought that attacking Khan had backfired and was hurting his own image.